Garland, Texas: History

 The suburban population boom that the whole country experienced after World War II also reached Garland by 1960, when the population nearly quadrupled from the 1950 figure to about 38,500.
 By 1970, the population had doubled to about 81,500.
 By 1980, the population reached 138,850.
 Charles R. Matthews served as mayor in the 1980s; he was later a member of the elected Texas Railroad Commission.

+In 1987, Walmart launched their initial Hypermart USA prototype in Garland, the first ever attempt by Walmart to offer groceries in the world.

 In the 2000s, Garland added several notable developments, mostly in the northern portion of the city.
 Hawaiian Falls waterpark opened in 2003.
 (Garland formerly had a Wet 'n Wild waterpark, which closed in 1993).
 The Garland Independent School District's Curtis Culwell Center (formerly called the Special Events Center), an arena and conference facility, opened in 2005.

 Later that year, Firewheel Town Center, a Main Street-style outdoor mall, owned by Simon Property Group, opened in October 2005.
 It has over 100 business and includes an AMC theater.
 In 2009, the city, in conjunction with developer Trammell Crow Company, finished a public/private partnership to develop the old parking lot (the land between 5th Street, 6th Street, and on the north side of Austin Street) into a new mixed-use, transit-oriented development named 5th Street Crossing.
 Cater-corner to both City Hall and the downtown DART Rail station, the project consists of 189 residential apartment units, 11000 sqft of flex retail, and six live-work units.

+On May 3, 2015, the Curtis Culwell Center attack took place in Garland.
+The attack ended in a shootout with police guarding the event and the deaths of the two perpetrators.

 The southeast side of Garland suffered a major blow on the night of December 26, 2015, after a large EF4 tornado struck the area, moving north from Sunnyvale.
-At least eight fatalities were confirmed in the city from this event.
+Nine fatalities were confirmed in the city from this event.
+Exactly 6 years later, a mass shooting took place at a convenience store in Garland, resulting in the deaths of 3 people.